2012 Wuxi Classic: Qualifying

 These matches were held between 5 and 8 June 2012 at the World Snooker Academy in Sheffield, England.
-In the fourth frame of the match between Dominic Dale and Peter Lines a 20-year-old record from the 1992 Asian Open was broken.
-They accumulated 192 points, the most in a single frame in the history of snooker.
+In the fourth frame of the match between Dominic Dale and Peter Lines, a 20-year-old record from the 1992 Asian Open was broken.
+They accumulated 192 points, then the most in a single frame in the history of snooker.
 Lines won the frame 108–84.
 The previous record was 185, made when Sean Storey defeated Graham Cripsey 93–92.
+The record stood until the quarter-finals of the 2023 UK Championship, when Mark Williams won frame eight of his match against Ding Junhui by a score of 101–94, for a total of 195 points.